- College of Arts & Sciences

 - How the RA position fits into your plan for raising your GPA

-Candidates pursuing this option must also have a conversation with their Hall Director regarding their GPA, plan, and the RA position; candidates must ask the HD to email the Staff Selection Committee (at firstname.lastname@example.org ) with their thoughts regarding the GPA exception.
-The Staff Selection Committee will then review all materials supplied (application, letter, and HD email) and make a determination whether or not the candidate may proceed with the RA application process.
+Candidates pursuing this option must also have a conversation with their Hall Director regarding their GPA, plan, and the RA position; candidates must ask the HD to email the Office of Residence Life (at email@example.com) with their thoughts regarding the GPA exception.
+The Office of Residence Life will then review all materials supplied (application, letter, and HD email) and make a determination of whether or not the candidate may proceed with the RA selection process.